All posts

 Total (standard path)~4-8 weeks

-1. Registered Agent as the Only US Address
+1. Registered Agent as Your Only US Address

-How to address it: Obtain a virtual mailbox (Anytime Mailbox, iPostal1, Traveling Mailbox) that provides a real street address.
-Use this as the LLC's business address on the banking application.
-A virtual mailbox address is not the same as a registered agent address — it is a commercial address that receives mail, which fintech compliance systems treat differently.
+Fix: Get a virtual mailbox (Anytime Mailbox, iPostal1, Traveling Mailbox) that provides a real street address.
+Use that as your business address on the banking application.
+Compliance systems treat a commercial mailing address very differently from a registered agent address.

-How to address it: Be specific.
-"Custom software development for US-based healthcare SaaS companies, billing monthly retainers of $3,000-$10,000" gives the compliance reviewer a clear activity profile to match against future transactions.
+Fix: Be specific.
+"Custom software development for US-based healthcare SaaS companies, billing monthly retainers of $3,000-$10,000" gives the reviewer something to work with.

 3. No Evidence of Business Activity

-A newly formed LLC with no website, no clients, and no revenue presents a thin application profile.
-Compliance systems are calibrated to distinguish operating businesses from empty shells.
+A newly formed LLC with no website, no clients, and no revenue looks like an empty shell.
+That's exactly what compliance systems are designed to catch.

-How to address it: Have something demonstrable before applying: a live website, an active social media presence for the business, a signed client contract, or an invoice history from a related prior entity.
-Even a simple landing page with a clear description of the service offering adds signal to the application.
+Fix: Have something real before you apply.
+A live website, a signed client contract, an invoice history from a prior entity.
+Even a simple landing page with a clear service description adds signal.

-The name on the passport, the LLC formation documents, the EIN letter, and the banking application all need to match exactly.
-Transliteration differences, name order variations (given name vs. family name), and typographical inconsistencies trigger manual review or outright rejection.
+Your passport name, LLC filing name, EIN letter name, and banking application name all need to match exactly.
+Transliteration differences (common for Chinese, Arabic, and Korean names), given/family name order swaps, and typos all trigger manual review or outright rejection.

-How to address it: Verify that the name appears identically across all documents before submitting.
-If there is a legitimate difference (e.g., the passport uses a different romanization than the LLC filing), include a note explaining the discrepancy.
+Fix: Check every document before submitting.
+If there's a legitimate difference (e.g., your passport uses a different romanization than the LLC filing), include a note explaining why.

 5. High-Risk Business Categories

-How to address it: If the business operates in an adjacent space (e.g., blockchain analytics, not cryptocurrency exchange), make the distinction explicit in the business description.
+Fix: If you operate in an adjacent space (blockchain analytics, not cryptocurrency exchange), make the distinction explicit in your business description.

 SituationPlatformWhy

-New LLC, no revenue yet, operating entirely outside the USWise BusinessMost accessible approval, multi-currency, immediate utility
+New LLC, no revenue yet, fully outside the USWise BusinessEasiest approval, multi-currency, works immediately

-Business with both US and international clientsMercury + WiseMercury for US banking rails, Wise for international transfers at mid-market rates
+Both US and international clientsMercury + WiseMercury for US rails, Wise for international transfers

-Needs US banking + lowest possible costMercury$0 monthly, $0 ACH, $5 domestic wire
+US banking at lowest possible costMercury$0/month, $0 ACH, $5 domestic wire

-Needs to receive payments in multiple currenciesWise BusinessLocal account details in 10+ currencies, transparent FX fees
+Receiving payments in multiple currenciesWise BusinessLocal details in 10+ currencies, transparent FX

-1. Mercury for primary US operations — receiving US client payments, paying US vendors, connecting to Stripe and payment processors
+1. Mercury for primary US operations: client payments, vendor payments, Stripe, payment processors

 FAQ